cyberfuzzie/s25rttr/RTTR/texte/readme.txt

       work.

       a) Zip-archiv's
-         To play the game you have to extract the archive with WinZip (for example) into the "The Settlers 2 Gold-Edition"-folder. (so that s25client.exe is in the same folder as S2.exe)
+         To play the game search for the "DATA" und "GFX" directories in the original S2 Gold (or S2 + Mission CD) game.
+Copy them into the nightly folder (where u find the file "Put your S2-Files in here").

          To play RTTR, you simply have to run s25client.exe.

          (In Nightly's you can update with: START.bat)